LaravelDaily/Test-Eloquent-Relationships/README.md

 ## Task 2.
 BelongsTo with Empty Relationship.

 In the route `/tasks`, the table is loading with error, if it can't find the user related to the task.
-Fix this: the table should load and just show empty space in case of no user.
+Fix this: the table should load, showing an empty space where the user name should have been.

 There are multiple ways how to fix this, choose whichever way works for you.